 “You need a confidential and quiet space to speak from, where you won't be interrupted or overheard.
 And preferably not your bed!”

 She also asks clients for an emergency name and contact number, as well as GP details.

 Sometimes people meet their counsellor in person first for an assessment.
-Others prefer telephone from the outset - for both assessment and talking through how it will work.
+Others prefer phone from the outset - for both assessment and talking through how it will work.

 What to expect from online counselling

 Online counselling is carried out via secure and encrypted web platforms.
-Just like telephone counselling you'll need a private space to have the conversation.
+Just like phone counselling you'll need a private space to have the conversation.

 Use a laptop, computer, or tablet if possible (and you may need to make sure that your device’s microphone and camera are working).
 Stabilise your device on a flat surface rather than holding it, for minimal disruption or distraction.

 When you and your therapist are both connected by video link, you’ll probably spend a few minutes checking the camera position is ok and that you can both see and hear each other.